BettercareHealth/bettercare/nc/nc-1.md

 When ventilation and chest compressions are both being given, 30 breaths and 90 chest compressions should be given each minute.
 This means 3 compressions to each ventilation.
 However, it is important to avoid giving a breath and a chest compression at the same time, especially with bag and mask ventilation.

 Therefore chest compressions and breaths must be co-ordinated.
 This is best achieved if the person giving the chest compressions counts out aloud ‘one-and-two-and-three-and-breath-and-one-and-two-and- …’.
 At each number count (one-and-two-and-three) the chest is compressed and then allowed to relax.
 At the count of ‘breath’ the chest is not compressed but the infant is given a breath.
 Note that the ventilation rate is reduced to 30 breaths per minute in order to allow time for chest compressions.
-Once chest compressions are stopped the ventilation rate should be increased again to 40 breaths per minute..
+Once chest compressions are stopped the ventilation rate should be increased again to 40 breaths per minute.

 [fig-1-1]: ../images/nc-fig-1-1.svg "The important steps in basic newborn resuscitation"
 [fig-1-A]: ../images/nc-fig-1-A.svg "The Apgar scoring sheet"